User Session Recording Technology for Security and Compliance Training Course

 - Develop a practical understanding of cryptography

-- Gain insights into recent vulnerabilities affecting the Java framework.
+- Receive information on recent vulnerabilities affecting the Java framework

 Audience